Usha-Mounika/Samsung_PD/README.md

 synthesize_clock_tree
 set_propagated_clock [all_clocks]
 ```
+- ```set_lib_cell_purpose -include cts {sky130_fd_sc_hd__tt_025C_1v80/sky130_fd_sc_hd__buf_}``` command specifies that the library cells in the PVT_lib library(sky130_fd_sc_hd__tt_025C_1v80) whose names start with "buf" should be used for clock tree synthesis i.e., buffer cells are used for synthesizing the clock tree.
+- ```synthesize_clock_tree``` command synthesizes clock trees and updates the design database with the compiled clock trees.
+The compilation of the clock tree is skew driven.
+This command can optimize compiled clock tree for improving the slack.
+- ```set_propagated_clock [all_clocks]``` command specifies that delays be propagated through the clock network to determine latency at register clock pins.Propagated clock latency is used for post-layout, after final clock tree generation.
+If the set_propagated_clock command is applied to pins or ports, it affects all register clock pins in the transitive fanout of the pins or ports.
+The above command specifies to use propagated clock latency for all clocks only in the current mode in the design .

 These steps should be involved after placement stage i.e., at CTS stage.
 So, These commands are added after optimizing placement and before the clock optimization.
 ![lab4_3](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/bf9ecf64-d72d-4183-9bdd-bd7f0022ad5e)